How to prune camellias – and when to prune for more blooms

 How to prune camellias to prevent disease

-To help prevent disease and pests, you need to know how to prune camellias to open up the centre of the plant.
+To help prevent disease and pests, you need to know how to prune camellias to open up the center of the plant.

-Pol Bishop of Fantastic Gardenersalso advises clearing all the stems from the lower 15-25cm (depending on the plant’s size) of the main trunk to prevent any small stems from touching the ground and infecting the plant with diseases.
-He adds that a fully grown camellia plant will tolerate drastic pruning without any long-term effects
+Pol Bishop of Fantastic Gardeners (opens in new tab)also advises clearing all the stems from the lower 6-10in.
+(15-25cm), depending on the plant’s size, of the main trunk to prevent any small stems from touching the ground and infecting the plant with diseases.
+He adds that a fully grown camellia plant will tolerate drastic pruning without any long-term effects.

-As for pruning technique, Tammy Sons, owner of Tennessee Wholesale Nursery says it’s best to cut to a leaf that is pointing in the direction that you want the branch to grow, keeping in mind the overall shape and look of the plant.
-She says: ‘You can also choose to remove branches completely that are not growing in the right direction.
-It’s best to prune a camellia over time – each year cutting back until you reach a shape and size you are happy with.’
+As for pruning technique, Tammy Sons, owner of Tennessee Wholesale Nursery (opens in new tab), says it’s best to cut to a leaf that is pointing in the direction that you want the branch to grow, keeping in mind the overall shape and look of the plant.

 Above all, bear in mind that camellias are strong plants.
 They usually bounce back well, even after a severe pruning – you just might reduce the number of blooms the following season, that's all.